Skip to content

 Human Regeneration

-Symbolically, it also evokes regaining strength and life in the face of adversity, a notion that echoes the field of healthcare (react, repair, regenerate).
+Symbolically, the designers wished to convey a message of humanity's strength in the face of adversity, a notion that echoes the field of healthcare.

 1